buntec/ff4s/docs/examples/subscription.md

 # Subscriptions

-Subscribing to state changes is one of the most common but rather tricky to handle in frontend development.
-In this example we illustrate how this can be achieved in `ff4s` using simple HTTP GET requests to the [numbers API](http://numbersapi.com/), where each request is sent based on user input.
+The fact that the store in ff4s is a `Resource` and that `store.state` is a `Signal` allows us to subscribe to updates of (part of) the state and react to them.
+A common use case is debouncing API calls based on user input.

 ## State